Who are we? We are a coalition of people inside and outside of prison who are working toward a more just and humane legal system.

 We recognize that excessive sentencing laws have piled up in Illinois, to the point that few people understand them and thousands of people are now required to die behind bars.
 We also recognize that each of these problematic sentencing laws needs to be repealed.
 And we recognize that each ameliorative law needs to be applied retroactively.
 However, we don’t believe that we can wait to establish a fair parole system until each of those battles are won individually, because many people will die behind bars in the meantime.

-Therefore, our first course of action is to bring to Illinois a fair, inclusive, and retroactive parole system.
+Therefore, our first course of action is to bring to Illinois a fair, inclusive, and retroactive system of Earned Discretionary Release.
 We are building a grassroots movement and working with legislators to promote parole legislation that is inclusive and that prioritizes rehabilitation and return to full citizenship.
 In addition, this legislation must distinguish the initial trial (which focuses on responsibility for the crime) from the parole hearing, which should focus on a person’s level of rehabilitation and current risk to public safety.

-We believe that such a parole system would present the most expeditious way for the many over-incarcerated and wrongly incarcerated men and women in Illinois to obtain their freedom.
+We believe that such a system of discretionary release would present the most expeditious way for the many over-incarcerated and wrongly incarcerated men and women in Illinois to obtain their freedom.
 We don’t take this lightly.
 We are prepared to devote substantial effort to establishing a fair and inclusive parole system and maintaining a fair and effective parole board.

 If you are on the inside and want to get involved in the campaign for a fair and inclusive parole system, send your name and address to the PO Box below and indicate that you would like the Parole Illinois campaign packet for people on the inside.
 We will be sending out the packets in January or February.